gvsurenderreddy/whois-5/README.md

-# domainwhois
+# Layerworx Whois Library
-A PHP interface into querying domain whois information.
+This package serves as a simple interface into accessing whois data for a number of different things.
+Like IP addresses, domain names, AS numbers and more.